bradsingley/lab/blog/setup-instructions.md

 # Supabase Setup Instructions

-Follow these steps to set up your blog CMS with Supabase:
+Follow these steps to set up your experiments site with Supabase:

 ## 1. Create a Supabase Account